codurance/site/_posts/2017-10-27-conventional-interfaces.md

 `sumOddSquares`:

-1. The enumeration is partially implemented by the `Leaf` pattern match, and partially by the double recursion, tree like, in the `Node` pattern match.
+1. The enumeration is partially implemented by the `Leaf` pattern match, and partially by the double recursion, tree-like, in the `Node` pattern match.
 2. The filtering is mixed with the mapping in the `odd` case in the `Leaf` pattern match.
 3. The folding or reduction is partially implemented by the `+` that joins the double recursion in the `Node` pattern match, and partially by the `otherwise` case in the `Leaf` pattern match.

-Each pattern matching is mixing several concerns, increasing the complexity of the implementation and hidding the signal-flow structure of the computation.
+Each pattern matching is mixing several concerns, increasing the complexity of the implementation and hiding the signal-flow structure of the computation.

 `evenFibs`: